doridori/doridori.github.io/_posts/2016-06-03-Gradle-guide-to-versions-with-android.md

 ## Core Gradle Android Wrapper

-You should always run commands via the Gradle Wrapper (`gradlew`) so you have deterministic builds, regardless of the Gradle core version thats installed on the current build machine.
+You should always run commands via the Gradle Wrapper (`gradlew`) so you have deterministic builds, regardless of the Gradle core version that's installed on the current build machine.

 You can check the wrapper version by running `gradlew --version`.